EDUCATE: Academic Success

 Our Strategic Approach for Academic Success:

-The Boys & Girls Club of Lake County’s professionally trained staff are informal educators and strive to ensure that all Club youth, through their experiences at school and with the Club, are able to make good post-secondary education decisions.
-This vision identifies key objectives and strategies for working with members ages 6–12 and 13–18.
+Boys & Girls Club of Lake County’s professionally trained staff are informal educators and strive to ensure that all Club youth, through their experiences at school and with the Club, are able to make good post-secondary education decisions.
+This vision identifies key objectives and strategies for working with members ages 6–12 and 13–end of high school.
 By providing RESULTS BASED programming the Club has set itself apart from other organizations of its kind.
 Boys & Girls Clubs of America helps local Clubs combat problems that contribute to low high school graduation rates by implementing localized activities and strategies with rigor, emphasizing more intentional integration of programs across core program areas and conducting and sharing findings of evaluation efforts.

-It is the goal of the Club to support all club members as they maintain or improve their grades, progress to the next level and graduate from high school.
+It is the goal of the Club to support all Club members as they maintain or improve their grades, progress to the next level and graduate from high school.
 To ensure academic success is within reach of every youth, the Club implements the following programming:

 Power Hour: Making Minutes Count

 Power Hour provides engaging homework help and tutoring programs that encourage Club members at every age to become self-directed learners.
-With daily comprehensive homework help and tutoring program, POWER HOUR is designed to raise the academic proficiency of Club members.
+With daily comprehensive homework help and tutoring programs, POWER HOUR is designed to raise the academic proficiency of Club members.

 Project Learn reinforces the academic enrichment and school engagement of young people during the time they spend at the Club.
 The strategy is based on research demonstrating that students do much better in school when they spend their non-school hours engaged in fun, but academically beneficial, activities.